IzaroArbaiza/Philosophers/README.md

 - Logs each philosopher’s state changes in real time (e.g., "is eating", "is sleeping", "died") with timestamps.

-### 🧩 Bonus (if implemented)

-- Use of **processes** instead of threads, with **semaphores** for synchronization.
-- Advanced process management and inter-process communication.
-- Optimized timing and reduced resource contention.
-- Enhanced visual or debugging output.

 ---

 ## 🚀 How to Use